-To manage remote employees from afar, managers are relying on collaboration tools like Microsoft Teams.
-Yet to be successful, the platform needs to be accompanied by the right strategies.
+Managers rely on collaboration tools like Microsoft Teams to manage remote employees from afar.
+Yet to succeed, the platform must be accompanied by the right strategies.

 Challenges of Managing a Remote Workforce and Where Microsoft Teams Fits In